 Cinema St. Louis will then screen the winning film as part of the St. Louis Filmmakers Showcase (SLFS).
 CSL will also consider other submissions for inclusion in SLFS, held annually each July at Washington University’s Brown Hall.

-The cash-prize winners and additional works in the program will be announced on Friday, May 1, 2020, at the Science Center’s First Friday: Mega Monster Movies.
+The cash-prize winners and additional works in the program will be announced at the Science Center’s First Friday: Mega Monster Movies.

 Click HERE to go to the submission page and form on FilmFreeway.